Is Marseille Worth Visiting? Our Mixed Review

 How Many Days Do You Need?

-I think that two full days in Marseille is a perfect amount of time to hit up all the things to do in Marseille.
+If you do decide to visit Marseille, I would plan for two full days to visit all the attractions in the city.
 I would plan a few more days for day trip to nearby cities and hikes!

 Is Marseille Worth Visiting – The Breakdown